-In Pursuit of Error is a practice research project which evolves through theorizing the nature of the error in photography, and more broadly the ideology of mistakes in visual culture.
-Through observing, testing and questioning the images that I am sent I have evolved a series of observations which have been published and presented internationally.
+In Pursuit of Error is a practice research project which evolves through theorizing the nature of the error in photography, and, more broadly, the ideology of the ‘mistake’ in visual culture.
+Through analyzing the images and narratives that are contributed to the project, I have developed several strands of inquiry, resulting in papers and articles which have been published and presented nationally and internationally.

 Publications and presentations are listed below, most are available to download or read online:

 A Trace of Actions Unseen: The Photographic Error as Photography ‘In Performance’.
 Conference paper presented at Times and Movements of the Image, International Conference 15-16 November 2018 ESAD.CR, Caldas da Rainha & Faculty of Social Sciences and Humanities, Universidade NOVA de Lisboa, Lisbon, Portugal

 Living Images: The Photographic Error as Embodied Knowledge.
 Conference paper presented at Creative Image: Ways of Seeing, Representing and Reshaping Reality, First International Conference of the Visual Research Network, 26-27 September 2018, Manchester University, UK

 Neither the One or the Other: Photographic Errors – Subjectivity, Subversion and the In-between.
 Journal article published in MAI:Feminism and Visual Culture, Issue 1, Spring 2018, ISSN 2003-1671

 The Value of Uncertainty: The Photographic Error as Embodied Knowledge.
 Conference paper presented at Helsinki Photomedia – Reconsidering the “Post-Truth Condition”: Epistemologies of the Photographic Image, 26-28 March 2018, Aalto University, Helsinki, Finland.